file-format/Docs/en/cad/prt-cadkey.md

 1.  **History:** CADKEY was first released in 1980s and gained popularity as cost-effective and user-friendly CAD software.

-2.  **Features:** CADKEY offered wide range of features for creating and editing 2D drawings and 3D models.
-Users could design parts, assemblies, and mechanical components, and it included tools for dimensioning, rendering, and documentation.
+2.  **Features:** CADKEY offered wide range of features for creating and editing 2D drawings and 3D models and users could design parts, assemblies, and mechanical components, and it included tools for dimensioning, rendering, and documentation.

-3.  **Ease of Use:** CADKEY was known for its relatively straightforward user interface, making it accessible to wide range of users, including engineers, architects, and designers.
+3.  **Ease of Use:** CADKEY was known for its relatively straightforward user interface, making it accessible to wide range of users, including engineers, architects and designers.

-4.  **File Format:** CADKEY used its own proprietary file format, including ".prt" files for part designs and ".asm" files for assemblies.
+4.  **File Format:** CADKEY used its own proprietary file format including ".prt" files for part designs and ".asm" files for assemblies.
 These files could be shared and edited within CADKEY software.

 5.  **Industry Usage:** CADKEY found usage in various industries, including automotive, manufacturing, and architecture.